omeka/classic-enduser/docs/Plugins/GuestUser.md

 If you have [ReCaptcha enabled](../Admin/Settings/ReCaptcha.md), you can require a ReCaptcha key for registration.

-## Using the plugin
+## Guest User in action

 Guest User adds a registration page and a user-access bar to your public site.

-Most other functionality is seen in additional plugins that you will install.
+Most other functionality is for the additional plugins you will install.
 You will have to do additional configuration within other plugins (User Profiles, for instance) to realize the full benefits of the Guest User plugin.

 ### The header bar